studentX/lab2/prometheus/README.md

 <br/>
 <br/>

 # <img src="../assets/lab.png" width="32" height="auto"/> Prometheus Hangman Lab

-> We're going to play a hangman game.
-The game consist of a couple of
+> We're going to play a hangman game ;) The game consists of a couple of
-> services hangman and dictionary and a CLI to submit guesses.
+> services namely hangman and dictionary and a CLI to submit guesses.
 The hangman
 > service queries the dictionary service to get a list of words for the guess
 > word.
 The code is already implemented and deployment manifests are in the k8s
 > directory.
 To play the game, we are going to leverage Prometheus metrics to